uedermdscardoso/lsl-language-draft/README.md

-# Scripts LSL - Second Life
+# Script LSL - Second Life
 Projects were developed between 2011 and 2013.